8 Fun Ways to Wear Jumbo Box Braids

 Micro braids are having some stiff competition.

-Protective hairstyles, such as rope twists like the Senegalese twist and Havana twists, are beautiful styles that also do great jobs at giving your real hair a break from styling and daily wear and tear.
+Here at All Things Hair, we just can’t get enough of the jumbo box braids trend.
+Protective hairstyles, such as rope twists like the Senegalese twist and Havana twists, are beautiful styles that also do a great job of giving your real hair a break from styling and daily wear and tear.
 Wearing jumbo box braids hairstyles is another trend you can explore as well.
 Jumbo box braids, especially when done with a weave or some hair extensions, can give you a long, thick feminine sheath of hair—all with minimal product and close to zero heat damage.

 Tutorial: Jumbo Box Braids